 And boy oh boy have people helped get the word out, and let me tell you: that’s a tremendous help.
 Thank y’all so much, and please don’t stop.
 These 70,273 people deserve this.
 And now, about those blocks . . .

 WHAT KIND OF FABRIC TO USE

-Pretty much any kind of fabric is okay – 100% cotton, cotton/poly blend, wool, felt – those are all okay to use for the base of the block as long as it’s white.
+Pretty much any kind of fabric is okay – 100% cotton, cotton/poly blend, wool, felt – those are all okay to use for the base of the block as long as it’s white or slightly off white.
 I’d prefer you steer clear of upholstery fabric because it’s thicker than other fabric, making it harder to stitch.
 And double knit is bad to stretch, so unless it’s absolutely all you have on hand, I’d ask that you steer clear of it, too.